tobymao/18xx/lib/engine/ability/README.md

   controlling corporation's station tokens are reachable; if not a game error is triggered.
 Default false.

+## train_buy

+Modify train buy in some way.

+- `face_value`: If true, any inter corporation train buy must be at face value.
+Default false.

 ## train_limit

 Modify train limit in some way.